LucaCanali/sparkMeasure/README.md

 * Data is then transformed into a Spark DataFrame for analysis.
 * Data can be saved for offline analysis

-**FAQ:**
+###FAQ:
   - Why measuring performance with workload metrics instrumentation rather than just using time?
     - Measuring elapsed time of your job gives you a measure related to the specific execution of your job.
       With workload metrics you can (attempt to) go further in understanding the behavior of your job: as in doing root cause analysis, bottleneck identification, resource usage measurement
-  - What are Sparks tasks metrics and what can I use them for?
+  - What are Apache Spark tasks metrics and what can I use them for?
   - What are accumulables?
   - What are known limitations and gotchas?
   - When should I use stage metrics and when should I use task metrics?